zaphodschmidt/goodspeed/misc/tutorials/DHCP_and_camera_Setup.md

 }
 ```
 4. Save this configuration and exit nano by doing CTRL+X, then pressing the y key, and pressing ENTER.
+5. Check that your syntax for the dhcpd.conf file is correct by using ```sudo dhcpd -t -cf /etc/dhcp/dhcpd.conf```

 ### 5. Configure default interface
 1. Run the command: